 The Impact of Addiction on Families

 If a member of your family is experiencing addiction, the negative impacts have likely extended to you and many other members of your family.
 These negative impacts can damage the family structure and cause potentially life-long damages and trauma to certain members.
-The impact of addiction in families that can be helped through drug and alcohol addiction treatment family therapy that includes structure, safety, communication, negative emotions and behaviors, and responsibilities.
+The impact of addiction in families can be helped through drug and alcohol addiction treatment family therapy that includes structure, safety, communication, negative emotions and behaviors, and responsibilities.

 Family units thrive on routine, structure, and boundaries—especially those homes with children.
 When a family member is suffering from addiction, oftentimes, this structure becomes inconsistent or nonexistent.
 This can cause confusion and trust issues, leading to negative behaviors from all members of the family.